Back To Top

 Can you sleep with an electric blanket on?
-Experts reveal the key safety elements you need to know
+Experts explain key safety elements you need to know

 As the nights get chillier, we've asked experts to share the key facts around sleeping with an electric blanket on

-Electric blankets are invaluable in winter, providing a toasty warm bed set-up instead of shivering in our sleep.
+Electric blankets are invaluable in winter, providing a toasty, warm bed set-up instead of shivering in our sleep.
 But before we start to nod off with these cosy home appliances, there's an important question: can you sleep with an electric blanket on?

 Knowing the key facts about sleeping with one of the best electric blankets on will ensure you use them safely this winter.
-Aside from the safety precautions, sleeping with an electric blanket on can impact the quality of our sleep, so it's an even more important question to ask if you want to know how to sleep better too.
+Aside from the safety precautions, sleeping with an electric blanket on can impact the quality of our sleep, so it's an even more important question to ask if you want to know how to sleep better.

 Can you sleep with an electric blanket on?

-We've spoken to experts and asked the question, can you sleep with an electric blanket on (plus a few other heated blanket queries) so you can get all the need-to-know information that will help you get the most out of your electric blanket this winter.
+We've spoken to experts and asked the question, "Can you sleep with an electric blanket on?" (plus a few other heated blanket queries), so you can get all the need-to-know information that will help you get the most out of your electric blanket this winter.

 Though it can be tempting to keep the bed as toasty warm as possible during autumn and winter, it's generally not recommended to sleep with an electric blanket on.
 Leaving it switched on all night poses a safety hazard, as the bed may start to overheat.
 You'll also have to deal with the additional costs of running an electric blanket.